 ICAEW.com works better with JavaScript enabled.

-Steps to a professional body - a timeline of the development of the Accountancy Profession in the United Kingdom.
+Steps to a professional body: a timeline of the development of the accountancy profession in the UK.

-Follow our timeline to explore the development of the accountancy profession in the United Kingdom and the course of events that led to the creation of ICAEW, a story that takes us from ancient times to the present day.
+Follow our timeline to explore the development of the UK accountancy profession, the course of events that led to the creation of ICAEW, and milestones from our founding to the present day.

-Our journey takes us through the crucial developments in the first half of the nineteenth century (when accountancy starts to take form as an organised profession growing primarily as a result of the commercial and legal activity of bankruptcy, insolvency and the winding up of companies) and takes us all the way to the present.
+Our journey begins with accountancy's ancient origins and the invention in the late Middle Ages of double-entry bookkeeping, the cornerstone of modern accounting.
+It continues through the crucial developments in the first half of the nineteenth century (when accountancy starts to take form as an organised profession in the UK, growing primarily as a result of the commercial and legal activity of bankruptcy, insolvency and the winding up of companies) and takes us all the way to the present.

 Circa